dojo/dojo.io/site/source/_posts/2018/03/11/Dojo-2-rc1.md

 When managing application state with the `@dojo/stores` package, there are three core but simple concepts - Operations, Commands, and Processes.

-* Operation: Granular instructions to manipulate state based on JSON Patch
+* Operations: Granular instructions to manipulate state based on JSON Patch
-* Command: Simple functions that ultimately return operations needed to perform the required state change
+* Commands: Simple functions ultimately returning operations needed to perform the required state change
-* Process: A function that executes a group of commands that usually represent a complete application behavior
+* Processes: A function executing a group of commands usually representing a complete application behavior

 Dojo 2 also makes it easy to support other patterns such as those popularized by Unstated.
 Less complex applications can simply lift state up to parent widgets and use local state.

 ## Documentation and examples

-To get started, we have a [series of Dojo tutorials and documentation](https://dojo.io/docs/) that range from the very basics to more complicated topics such as lazy loading, web animations and more.
+To get started, we have a [series of Dojo tutorials and documentation](https://dojo.io/docs/) ranging from the very basic to more complicated topics such as lazy loading, web animations and more.
 In addition to these, all Dojo 2 packages have detailed READMEs.

 We've created a variety of examples of Dojo 2 usage: